 - Flights (CISaustralia will however provide travel guidance and support via our formal travel partner)

 - Travel insurance

 - Vaccinations (if required)

 - Meals during the weekends and on excursions

-*A police check is required as you will be working in a small community and with local children.
+*A Police or Working With Children Check is required as you will be working in a small community and with local children.